porchlogic/porchLogic/README.md

 ### current scores
 porchLogic is using SourceCred to analyze the graph of contributions to this project

+all user accounts will exist in the graph (i.e. $1/mth gets translated to a score)

 ```
 PL : 21281
 Alice : 10817